Leonard Gordon Park

 History and Establishment

-Developed during the City Beautiful movement of the late 19th and early 20th centuries, Leonard Gordon Park was designed by landscape architect John T. Withers, who incorporated many of the existing boulders and terrain features into his layout.
+Back during the City Beautiful movement of the late 19th and early 20th centuries, Leonard Gordon Park took shape under the creative vision of landscape architect John T. Withers.
+Rather than starting from scratch, Withers cleverly worked with what nature already provided, incorporating the existing boulders and terrain into his design.

-The park was established in 1907 when the Jersey City Charter Company sold the wooded hillside to the city for $46,000.
-It is named in honor of Dr. Leonard James Gordon, a civic leader who played a crucial role in founding the Jersey City Free Public Library.
+The park came to life in 1907 when Jersey City purchased the wooded hillside from the Jersey City Charter Company for $46,000.
+It bears the name of Dr. Leonard James Gordon, a dedicated civic leader who was instrumental in establishing the Jersey City Free Public Library.

 Iconic Features